Range widgets denote any widget class, that is based on the

 allow the user to increment or decrement the value stepwise.

-is usually not used as
+The ScrollBar is usually not used as

 standalone widget, but instead serves as control in more complex